Frances Yates: Joining the Warburg Institute: 1939–60

 Upon Britain's victory in the war, Yates was among a number of Warburg scholars who emphasised the need for pan-European historiography, so as to reject the nationalisms that had led to the World Wars; this approach, she believed, must be both international and interdisciplinary.
 She described this new approach as "Warburgian history", defining this as the "history of culture as a whole – the history of thought, science, art, including the history of imagery and symbolism."
 Connected to this, she believed that school education should focus on pan-European, rather than simply British history.

-The Warburg Institute published Yates' third book in 1947 as The French Academies of the Sixteenth Century.
+The Warburg Institute published Yates's third book in 1947 as The French Academies of the Sixteenth Century.
 She described this as "an ambitious effort to apply the Warburgian modes of work, to use art, music philosophy, religion" to elucidate the subject.
 The following year, she began to contemplate writing a book on Bruno, and spent September 1951 in Italy, visiting places that had been associated with his life.
-By 1948, both Yates' sisters had moved back to the family home in Claygate; however, in March 1951 Hannah died of leukemia, and Yates' mother died in October 1952.
+By 1948, both Yates sisters had moved back to the family home in Claygate; however, in March 1951 Hannah died of leukemia, and Yates's mother died in October 1952.
 Despite the problems in her personal life, she continued her scholarship, typically publishing two or three scholarly papers a year.
 She also lectured on the subjects of her research at various different universities across Britain; during the 1950s she lectured on the subject of espérance impériale, which would later be collected and published as Astraea: The Imperial Theme in the Sixteenth Century (1975).

-In 1954, Gertrud Bing became Director of the Warburg, overseeing the move from South Kensington to a specially constructed building in Woburn Square, Bloomsbury.
+In 1954, Gertrud Bing became Director of the Warburg, overseeing the move from South Kensington to a specially-constructed building in Woburn Square, Bloomsbury.
 Bing was a close friend of Yates, and they often went on holidays together.
-Yates' fourth book, published in 1959, was The Valois Tapestries, in which she discussed the eponymous tapestries in the Uffizi in Florence, Italy.
+Yates's fourth book, published in 1959, was The Valois Tapestries, in which she discussed the eponymous tapestries in the Uffizi in Florence, Italy.
 She offered a novel interpretation of the tapestries, approaching them as if they were "a detective story" and arguing that they were meant as portraits of the French royal family.